-The other workers then perform a Metropolis-Hastings calculation and either accept or reject the transmitted value.
-As long as the MH correction step is performed, this algorithm's convergence is implied by our theorem in Section \ref{asyncconv}.
-If the MH step is ignored, the algorithm's convergence will depend on the target covariance matrix.
+For the exact algorithm, the other workers then perform a Metropolis-Hastings calculation and either accept or reject the transmitted value.

-We implemented both the exact and approximate versions of this variation with the covariance matrix (\ref{jacobi-2}) on one machine with simulated parallelism.
-For comparison, we also ran the variation with the exponential covariance matrix.
-Diagnostic plots are given in Figure \ref{jacobi-diag}.
-Clearly, the algorithm does far better with the exponential covariance.
-The exact algorithm with Jacobi covariance matrix mixes poorly, but ends up yielding a Monte Carlo mean and covariance matrix that are not too far away from the correct answer.
-The approximate algorithm with Jacobi covariance matrix yields the correct mean, but vastly incorrect covariance matrix.
+We implemented both the exact and approximate versions of this variation with the near-singular covariance matrix on a single machine with simulated parallelism.
+For comparison, we also ran the variation with an exponential covariance matrix.
+Trace plots are given in Figure \ref{fig:jacobi-diag}.
+Clearly the algorithm does far better with the exponential covariance.
+The exact algorithm the near-singular covariance matrix mixes poorly, but ends up yielding a Monte Carlo mean and covariance matrix that are not too far away from the correct answer.
+The approximate algorithm with the near-singular covariance matrix roughly yields the correct sample mean, but vastly incorrect sample covariance.